 The Sub-Advisory Agreement with respect to the Fund is terminable without any penalty, by vote of the Board of Trustees of the Trust or by vote of a majority of the outstanding voting securities (as defined in the 1940 Act) of the Fund, or by the Adviser or the Trust at any time, and without the payment of penalty, in each case on sixty (60) days' prior written notice to the Sub-Adviser.
 The Sub-Adviser may terminate the Sub-Advisory Agreement at any time, without the payment of penalty, on sixty (60) days' prior written notice to the Adviser.
+The Sub-Adviser written notice to the Adviser.
 The Sub-Advisory Agreement will terminate automatically and immediately in the event of its "assignment" (as defined in the 1940 Act) or upon termination of the Advisory Agreement.